Loading...

 How Water Transfer Printing Functions

-Water transfer printing5, also known as hydrographic printing, involves placing a printed film on the surface of water.
+Water transfer printing, also known as hydrographic printing, involves placing a printed film on the surface of water.
 The packaging item is then submerged, allowing the film to wrap around the object uniformly.
 This method is highly effective for applying intricate patterns and multi-color designs.

 Benefits of Water Transfer Printing